Windos/blog/content/blog/pshelp-twitter.md

 # Setup a 'scratch' location in the registry, to prevent re-alerting on the same tweet.
 New-Item -Path 'HKCU:\SOFTWARE\PowerShell-Scratch'
-Set-ItemProperty -Path 'HKCU:\SOFTWARE\PowerShell-Scratch' -Name 'PSHelp-LastId' –Value 'FirstRun'
+Set-ItemProperty -Path 'HKCU:\SOFTWARE\PowerShell-Scratch' -Name 'PSHelp-LastId' -Value 'FirstRun'

 # Define the job block whick will be run on a schedule via a Scheduled Job
 $JobBlock = {